 Undergraduate Course: Year Abroad Work for Degrees in Languages and History (CHCA10004)

-For students who choose the two year abroad essays (worth 40 credit points), these are the only pieces of work that students are expected to do in their third year for History.
-They will help students develop the analytical skills that they have acquired in the previous two years of study.
+The year abroad essay (worth 40 credit points) is the only piece of work that students are expected to do in their third year for History.
+It gives students the opportunity to develop their own research project or discuss historiography on a subject that interests them in the place where they are working or studying, and is of their own choosing.
+It will help them develop the organizational and analytical skills that they have attained in the previous two years of study.

 Entry Requirements (not applicable to Visiting Students)